hhtokpinar/sqfEntity/README.md

 So you can create many Database Models and use them in your application.

       class MyDbModel extends SqfEntityModel {

          MyDbModel() {

          databaseName = "sampleORM.db";
+         bundledDatabasePath = null; // ex: "assets/sample.db";

-         // put defined tables into the list. databaseTables = [ TableProduct.getInstance, TableCategory.getInstance];
+         // put defined tables into the list. databaseTables = [ TableProduct.getInstance, TableCategory.getInstance ];

-         // This value is optional.
-When bundledDatabasePath is empty then
-         // EntityBase creats a new database when initializing the database bundledDatabasePath = null; // ex: "assets/sample.db";
          }
       }

 ### That's all.. one more step left for create models.dart file.

+  *bundledDatabasePath* is optional.
+When bundledDatabasePath is empty then EntityBase creats a new database when initializing the database

    **ATTENTION:** Defining the tables here provides automatic processing for database configuration only.
    Use the following function to create your model and use it in your project